ManeeshJupalle/DIABETIC-RETINOPATHY-DETECTION/README.md

 # DIABETIC-RETINOPATHY-DETECTION
-This is a final year project of mine, working with chandrika komanduri and krishna mohan reddy
+This is a final year project of mine